-The University of Louisville Department of Pediatrics exists to meet the needs of children.
-We serve that mission in three ways--through clinical care, medical education and pediatric research.
+The University of Louisville Department of Pediatrics exists to meet the health-related needs of children.
+We serve that mission in four ways: clinical care, medical education, pediatric research and advocacy/community engagement.

-Our department of 500-plus faculty and staff work together to provide a full range of services to children here in Louisville and throughout the region.
-Our caregivers serve in traditional pediatric offices and satellite pediatric specialty clinics across the state, in Kosair Children's Hospital and in pediatric units like the University of Louisville Newborn Nursery, Owensboro Medical Center NICU and Western Baptist Hospital NICU.
+Our faculty and staff work together to provide a full range of services to children here in Louisville and throughout the region.
+Our caregivers serve in traditional pediatric offices and satellite pediatric specialty clinics across the state, in Norton Children's Hospital and in pediatric units like the University of Louisville Newborn Nursery, Owensboro Medical Center NICU and Western Baptist Hospital NICU.

 Our pediatric specialists travel to offices from Ashland to Paducah, employing innovative methods to extend our reach into under-served and undeveloped areas.
 Our specialists use telemedicine to provide dermatology, psychiatry and cardiology care to children across the state.
 Our child abuse pediatrics were among the first in the country to be board certified.
 We have an active and growing outpatient pediatric acupuncture program, operated by two of our critical care specialists.Our disadvantaged patients have access to legal services through our Doctors and Lawyers for Kids partnership with the Legal Aid Society.